You poured your heart into your book, but now you’re staring at the numbers, wondering how readers will discover it through effective book promotion.

 • Use hashtags strategically to increase discoverability.

-• Document your writing journey through a story series to build anticipation.
+• Document your writing journey through a story series to build anticipation and create engaging book promotion ideas that social media audiences love.

 • Create themed content days (e.g., “Character Monday” or “Plot Twist Friday”).